rmw-link/blog-vuepress2/site/en/log/2022-06-02-blake3_merkle.md

 [bao](https://github.com/oconnor663/bao) implements blake3 streaming verification, but cannot resize the underlying [chunks](https://github.com/oconnor663/bao/issues/34) (see [support larger "chunk groups" for reduced space overhead](https://github.com/oconnor663/bao/issues/34) ).

-This means that bao consumes 6% extra storage space to record the merkle tree, which is a significant overhead for a distributed content index.
+That is, bao consumes 6% extra storage space to record the merkle tree, which is a significant overhead for a distributed content index.

 So, I implemented [blake3_merkle](https://github.com/rmw-lib/blake3_merkle) to export 32 bytes of hash per 1MB of content with an additional storage overhead of only 0.3‱.

+The merkle tree can generate hash values consistent with blake3.

+When the content is less than or equal to 1MB, the merkle tree has only one node, and the hash of this node is equal to the hash of blake3.

 `./examples/main.rs` As follows :